Demographics of Philadelphia: 1940s to present

 Since the 1940s, Philadelphia experienced large waves of Puerto Rican migration.
 They remain an integral part of the city and a sizable swath of eastern North Philadelphia is considered to have the highest urban concentration of Puerto Ricans in the continental United States.
 The number of Hispanics and Asian Americans has increased over the past 20 years and continues to accelerate.
 The number of foreign-born residents increased by 34,000 between 1990 and 2000.
 Of foreign-born Philadelphians, 38.5% were from Asia, 30.3% were from Europe, 23.4% were from Latin America, and 6.7% were from Africa.

 Recent immigrants from Asia are mainly of Indian, Korean, Chinese, Vietnamese, Laotian, Hmong, Filipino, Cambodian, Thai, Pakistani and Bangladeshi backgrounds.
 In addition, the Latino population continues to grow, as Dominican, Mexican, Colombian, Salvadoran, Guatemalan, Cuban, Honduran and Brazilian immigrants.
 Puerto Rican often choose Philadelphia when moving to the US mainland.
 Immigration from various Caribbean countries has also increased substantially since the 1940s.
 Immigrants from Africa, mainly West Africa and, to a lesser extent, Ethiopia, have also established significant communities in the city.

 Non-Hispanic White people

-Large concentrations of non-Hispanic whites live in Center City, Northeast Philadelphia, and Northwest Philadelphia (although this is changing).
+Large concentrations of non-Hispanic whites live in Center City, Northeast Philadelphia, and Northwest Philadelphia.
 Gentrification is altering the racial demographics of predominantly Black neighborhoods close to Center City.

 European immigration is also growing, with more Irish, Italian, and Polish immigrants.
 Recently, thousands of Russian and Ukrainian immigrants from Eastern Europe, many of whom are Jewish have arrived, mainly in Northeast Philadelphia.
-There are other growing nationalities, which include Spanish, Portuguese, Slovak, Greek and Serbian.
+There are other growing nationalities, which include Armenian, Spanish, Portuguese, Slovak, Greek and Serbian.

-The city's Middle Eastern population has tripled since 1990, with people of Palestinian, Turkish, Azeri, Lebanese, Iranian, Egyptian, Iraqi, Saudi, Syrian and Afghan backgrounds residing in Philadelphia.